uiua-lang/uiua/readme.md

 How to format multiline expressions.
 - `"always"`: Always format multiline expressions in compact mode.
 - `"never"`: Never format multiline expressions in compact mode.
-- `"auto"`: Format multiline expressions in compact mode if they do not exceed `MultilineCompactThreshold`.
+- `"auto"`: Format multiline expressions in compact mode if they exceed `MultilineCompactThreshold`.

 ### `MultilineCompactThreshold`
 Type: natural number

 Default: `10`

-The maximum number of lines a multiline expression can have before it is formatted in compact mode.
+The maximum a columns a multiline expression can start on before it stops being formatted in compact mode.

-Only used if `CompactMultilineMode` is not `"never"`.
+Only used if `CompactMultilineMode` is `"auto"`.

 ### `AlignComments`
 Type: boolean